 VR isn’t a new and emerging consumer technology any more.
-With more and more options to choose from than ever before, and with advances like eye tracking and, further down the line, advanced rendering and head and motion tracking designed to eliminate VR motion sickness, the reality of a VR headset in every home is looking even more likely.
+With more and more options to choose from than ever before, and with advances like eye tracking and, further down the line, advanced rendering and head and motion tracking designed to eliminate VR motion sickness, the reality of a VR headset in every home is looking even more likely, but which is the best VR headset?

-So, where do you start if actually want to try out VR for yourself?
+So, where do you start if you want to try out VR for yourself?
 We’ve ranked everything from the most affordable mobile VR experiences to more expensive standalone or PC-based VR solutions.

 Related: Best VR games